-South Korea adopted the current system in 1987, ending decades of military-backed dictatorships, including one by Park's father, Park Chung-hee.
+South Korea adopted the current system in 1987, ending decades of military-backed dictatorships.
 Under the current system, a president is barred by law from seeking a second term.
 Park's five-year term ends in early 2018.

-Park said in a speech before parliament that the current system makes it difficult for the government to maintain a continuity of its policies, including those dealing with rival North Korea, which regularly threatens nuclear war against its southern rival.
+Park said in a speech Monday the current system makes it difficult for the government to maintain continuity of policies, including on rival North Korea.